xibosignage/xibo-manual/source/en/install_cms.md

 your [[PRODUCTNAME]] system.
 So `stop` your CMS by issuing the command

 ```
-./launcher stop
+./docker-compose stop
 ```

-and then, backup `launcher`, `launcher.env` and `DATA_DIR` and keep them somewhere safe.
+and then, backup `config.env` and `DATA_DIR` and keep them somewhere safe.

+**What about `launcher`?**

+`launcher` was used for 1.8.0-alpha, beta, rc1 and rc2, but since then we have switched to Docker Compose.
+Further details are available in the [1.8.0-rc3 release notes](release_notes_1.8.0-rc3.html#requirements).

 <nonwhite>
-Next download the [appropriate version of launcher](https://github.com/xibosignage/xibo-docker/releases), replace the version of launcher on your system leaving your launcher.env file intact, and run
+Next download the [appropriate version of the Docker files](https://github.com/xibosignage/xibo-docker/releases), replace the version of launcher on your system leaving your config.env file intact, and run
 </nonwhite>

 <white>
-Next download the appropriate version of launcher from your service provider, replace the version of launcher on your system leaving your launcher.env file intact, and run
+Next download the appropriate version of Docker files from your service provider, replace the version of launcher on your system leaving your config.env file intact, and run
 </white>

 ```
-./launcher upgrade
+./docker-compose down
+./docker-compose up
 ```

 The CMS containers will be destroyed, and rebuilt with the newer [[PRODUCTNAME]] version.